derek-yunhao-li/derek-yunhao-li.github.io/_pages/about.md

 I am a first-year PhD student in Assyriology at Department of Near Eastern Languages & Civilizations, Yale University.
 I am interested in the economic history of ancient Near East.

-I graduated from Peking University in July 2024 with dual bachelor's degrees in Economics and History.
+I graduated from Peking University in July 2024 with double bachelor's degrees in Economics and History.

+My CV can be downloaded [here](https://derek-yunhao-li.github.io/CV_Derek%20Yunhao%20Li.pdf).